CHAPTERS 24-26

 “Thanks for hanging in there.”

 “No problem.”
 Heather contemplated breaking out leftovers from lunch that afternoon.
-She tucked her cell phone into the front pocket of her bag, tired of looking at the screen.
+She pushed her cellphone into the front pocket of her hoodie.
+Larkspur had a general collared-shirt-and-slacks dress code, but she had started taking cues from Chelo about bringing something comfortable for the morning and evening commutes.

 Richard clicked the electronic mouse and resumed typing.
-As he consulted some of the notes on his desk, he said, “Hey, why don’t you go bug James?
+As he consulted some notes on his second monitor, he said, “Hey, why don’t you go bug James?
 He’ll be more interesting than all this paperwork.”

 Heather straightened up.
 “I thought he already left.”